Drama studies: from page to stage

 The Certificate in Theatre and Performance Studies will introduce you to the concepts, contexts, theories and methods of drama, the dramaturgy and theatre and performance practice that provide an evidence-based, analytical and critical approach to understanding world theatre and dramatic literature.
 Through recorded lectures, carefully constructed reading lists and online class discussion, you will develop your knowledge of both theatre history and contemporary innovations in dramatic expression.
+Ready to immerse yourself in a world of theatre?
+We look forward to welcoming you.

 Course Dates